Subscribe

 OUR SERVICES

-Nothing remains of Colonial St. Louis on Washington Avenue except a high limestone bluff into which one hundred and ten years after the founding of St. Louis, James Buchanan Eads ran a railroad tunnel.
+Nothing remains of Colonial St. Louis on Washington Avenue (“Wash Ave”) except a high limestone bluff into which one hundred and ten years after the founding of St. Louis, James Buchanan Eads ran a railroad tunnel.

 When you cross the Mississippi River from Illinois to St. Louis you enter this tunnel from Eads’ Bridge and you exit it at Busch Stadium – some eight city blocks west and south of where you entered – having traveled but one segment of The Lou’s labyrinthine underground; the only one in fact that’s still accessible to the public.